 If any Centralized Account has had no activity for a 12-month period, it will be classified as "inactive."
 Any "inactive" Centralized Account Delegation Manager will be notified and any remaining funds may be transferred to the Area Director account.
-The Area Director and Director of Regional Field Services will be responsible for the review of 'inactive" accounts and subsequent communication to/with current account holders.
+The Area Director and Regional Field Director will be responsible for the review of 'inactive" accounts and subsequent communication to/with current account holders.